collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Write Permission and Why We Need It

-Write Permission is an important concept.
 We are not talking about "write" permission in the context of English.
-When a user has write permission to a repo, it means they can make changes directly inside of the repo, ideally within a feature branch (which I'm going to talk about later).
+When a user has write permission to a repo, it means they can make changes directly inside of the repo, probably in a feature branch.

-When you create a user account, you are the owner, so you have write permission to all your repos.

-Write permission is usually associated with organization repos.

-For example, DjangoCon US website is a software project deployed live with a fairly high volume of traffic.
-We would not want just any user to be able to come along and make changes within the repo.
-So, DjangoCon organization account owners have given certain users write permission to be maintainers.
+DjangoCon US website is a deployed live and has a fairly high volume of traffic.
+We wouldn't want just anyone to be able to go into the DjangoCon repo and directly make changes.
+Occassionally, a DjangoCon organization account owner may give certain users write permission to be maintainers.
 There is often a level of trust involved in having write permission.

 <!--
 Some examples of what I can do within the repo now: